-- study of behavioral health and dysfunction,
+- Study of behavioral health and dysfunction

-- human development as understood from the individual, family, and sociocultural levels.
+- Human development as understood from the individual, family and sociocultural levels

 As a faculty, we are also interested in social determinants of health and the social epidemiology and health demography of populations (particularly as it relates to health equity and services disparities).
-A great deal of curricular interaction is present between our faculty and the faculty of the Department of Family Medicine and Community Health.

 Learn more about the Department of Family Medicine and Biobehavioral Health academic contribution to the Medical School.